Annapolis Royal: American Revolutionary War: arrival of the Loyalists

-After the American Revolution, more than 30,000 United Empire Loyalists migrated to the maritimes, many of them arriving in Annapolis Royal.
-The Loyalist migration severely taxed the resources of the town for a time before many moved to found Loyalist settlements such as nearby Digby and Clementsport, while others stayed.
-Some, such as Anglican minister Jacob Bailey, remained in Annapolis Royal and became members of the town's elite.
-Many escaped slaves who fought for the British known as Black Loyalists were also part of the Loyalist migration, including Thomas Peters, a member of the Black Pioneers regiment and an important Black Loyalist leader who first arrived in Annapolis Royal before taking land near Digby.
-Another notable Black Loyalist was Rose Fortune who founded a freight business and policed the Annapolis Royal waterfront.
-The Loyalists who remained in Annapolis Royal brought an injection of professions and capital that strengthened the town as a regional centre beyond its status as a garrison outpost.
+After the American Revolution, more than 30,000 United Empire Loyalists migrated to the maritimes, many of them arriving in Annapolis Royal, severely taxing the resources of the town.
+Many later moved to found settlements such as Digby and Clementsport.

+Some Loyalists, such as Anglican minister Jacob Bailey, remained in Annapolis Royal and became members of the town's elite.
+Many escaped slaves who fought for the British known as Black Loyalists were also part of the migration, including Thomas Peters, a member of the Black Pioneers regiment and an important Black Loyalist leader who later took land near Digby.
+Another notable Black Loyalist, Rose Fortune, founded a freight business and policed the Annapolis Royal waterfront.
+The Loyalists remaining in Annapolis Royal brought an injection of professions and capital that strengthened the town as a regional centre beyond its status as a military outpost.